nginxinc/nginx-gateway-fabric/docs/proposals/client-settings.md

 When each HTTPRoute attached to a Gateway has a distinct set of hostnames, NGINX Gateway Fabric will generate a server block for each hostname.
 All the locations contained in the server block belong to a single HTTPRoute.
 In this scenario, each server block is "owned" by a single HTTPRoute.

 > Note: This mapping only applies to "Exact" path matches.
-"PathPrefix" path matches will generate internal locations and look and act like the mapping shown below in scenario C.
+Some "PathPrefix" path matches will generate an additional location block to handle prefix matching.

 **B. Same Hostname**